cloudflare/workers-docs/content/tooling/api/scripts.md

 The `name` value should correspond to the global variable you will use to access your namespace from your Worker code.

-You will also need to add your wasm module as a file part to your request, and name it the same as the `part` field in the binding.
+You will also need to add your Wasm module as a file part to your request, and name it the same as the `part` field in the binding.
 This will change the above request to:

 ```sh
 curl -X PUT "https://api.cloudflare.com/client/v4/accounts/9a7806061c88ada191ed06f989cc3dac/workers/scripts/example-script" \